mgoadric/cardstock/docs/recycle/index.rst

 Game
 ----

-The Game holds storage for both Integer_ or CardCollection_ data.
+The Game holds storage for Integer_, String_, PointMap_, or CardCollection_ data.
 These are referenced by a String_ name.
 For example an Integer_ storage for the number of total chips in the game could be